-- 16.2.1 The design and construction of roadways within the local transportation network shall utilize sound access management principles and shall be in accordance with the County Servicing Standards. - The designation and design of local roads within the transportation network, including classification, street sizing, and intersection / access spacing, shall be determined at the time of local plan preparation.
-Local roads shall be designed in accordance with the urban or rural cross section requirements established by the County.
+- 16.2.1 The design and construction of roadways within the local transportation network shall utilize sound access management principles and shall be in accordance with the County Servicing Standards. - 16.2.2 The designation and design of local roads within the transportation network, including classification, street sizing, and intersection / access spacing, shall be determined at the time of local plan preparation.
+Local roads shall be designed in accordance with the urban or rural cross section requirements established by the County. - 16.2.3 Where feasible, Local plans should consider public transit routes and stops during the design of road networks.